-Ensuring a gas installation is safe is a fundamental responsibility for all gasfitters when performing inspection and servicing of Type A appliances.
-Ensuring you know what to do when you come across open-flue gas appliances installed in a negative pressure environment, spilling carbon monoxide, or the subject of an Energy Safe Victoria (ESV) Safety Alert, is a fundamental requirement when ensuring the gas appliance is safe upon completion of your work.
+Gasfitters are responsible for the safe installation and servicing of Type A gas appliances.
+Ensuring you know what to do when you come across open flued gas appliances installed in a negative pressure environment, spilling carbon monoxide (CO), or the subject of an Energy Safe Victoria (ESV) Safety Alert.
+As the license plumber it is a fundamental requirement to make sure the gas appliance is safe.

 This information sheet:

-- is only intended to provide a guide to the requirements for Type A servicing and inspection work for open- flue gas appliances (for more detailed information, please refer to Type A Servicing Standard AS 4575 Gas appliances – Quality of servicing)
+- is intended to provide a guide to the requirements for Type A servicing and inspection work for open flued gas appliances (for more detailed information, see AS 4575 Gas appliances – Servicing of Type A appliances)

-- outlines what action you should take when you are called to service an open flue gas appliance that is the subject of an ESV Safety Alert
+- outlines what action to take when you are called to service an open flued gas appliance that is the subject of an ESV Safety Alert

-- should be read in conjunction with ESV:
+- should be read in conjunction with ESV’s:

 - Gas Information Sheet 57, Your Obligations Under The Gas Safety Act